Skip to main content

 If ALLOW, execute command

-The credential is injected as an environment variable, the command runs inside the container, and the output is scrubbed of credential values before being returned to the agent.
+The credential is injected as an environment variable, the command runs inside the container as the container’s resolved run-as user (never hardcoded; the exec is refused if that user is undeterminable or root), and the output is scrubbed of credential values before being returned to the agent.

 Shell Injection Protection